 There are multiple arguments about the best coyote ammo, but hunters agree on the need to drop them fast.

-The most effective .223 ammo for coyotes is Hornady Superformance Varmint 53 Grain V-MAX.
+The most effective .223 ammo for coyotes is Hornady Superformance Varmint 53 Grain V-MAX (Order it from MidwayUSA here).
 It combines the highest ballistic coefficient with great accuracy, the highest velocity, and the least damage to the pelt.
 There are other options for barrels with fast twist rates and that are more affordable.

 Barrel twist rate, shot distance, and affordability will dictate your most likely best performers.
 Take the best options, and find the most accurate one for your rifle.
 Read on!